-- •Staff will be educated and trained on the appropriate use and disposal of personal protective equipment (PPE) and will have appropriate PPE available to them. - •Gloves and masks may be required, and usage could vary based on the level of interaction with customers. - If a customer or employee is sick, he or she will be sent home or to a healthcare facility.
+- Staff will be educated and trained on the appropriate use and disposal of personal protective equipment (PPE) and will have appropriate PPE available to them. - Gloves and masks may be required, and usage could vary based on the level of interaction with customers. - If a customer or employee is sick, he or she will be sent home or to a healthcare facility.

-- •Limit the number of customers in the venue to better utilize best practices for social distancing Stagger payment areas and tables in food service areas. - Customers will be barred entrance once the safe social distancing capacity has been reached. - •Space between customers in food service and retail areas, as well as the ticket booth, will be set at the recommended 6 feet.
-It may also be necessary to set the same requirement in high-traffic exhibit areas.

-- Additional hand sanitizing stations will be available to patrons and employees. - Any equipment used will be cleaned and disinfected after each use. - Public restrooms should be cleaned and disinfected at least daily.' - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Follow restaurant guidelines for food service areas. - •Interactive exhibits (touch and feel exhibits, play areas) may be closed or modified to help maintain best practices for health and safety.
+- Limit the number of customers in the venue to better utilize best practices for social distancing (35% of posted occupancy by Fire Marshal). - Stagger payment areas and tables in food service areas. - Customers will be barred entrance once the safe social distancing capacity has been reached.
+Space between customers in food service and retail areas, as well as the ticket booth, will be set at the recommended 6 feet.
+It may also be necessary to set the same requirement in high-traffic exhibit areas. - Additional hand sanitizing stations will be available to patrons and employees. - Any equipment used will be cleaned and disinfected after each use. - Bathrooms should be sanitized after use. ' - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Follow restaurant guidelines for food service areas. - Interactive exhibits (touch and feel exhibits, play areas) may be closed or modified to help maintain best practices for health and safety.

-- Limit cash handling. - •Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens.
+- Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens.